Home » Yoga Blog » Yoga Instructor Blog » What Can You Do with a 200-hour Yoga Certification?

 The journey beyond 200-hour yoga training certification involves:

-• Committing to lifelong learning and to stay current and proficient in the evolving yoga landscape.
+- You commit to lifelong learning, staying current and proficient in the evolving yoga landscape.